-Create and Learn offers 4 hour long classes at $90 per student, and private one-on-one lesions for $220 per student.
+Create and Learn offers 4-hour long classes at $90 per student, and private one-on-one lessons for $220 per student.
 You can also organize a private group lesson for three to five students of your choice for a variable price.

 Topics: Coding and Game Design

-CodaKid sells self-guided access to their online curriculum starting at $25/month.
-Family plans are $270/year for up to three students, and private tutoring prices are available upon request.
+CodaKid sells self-guided access to their online curriculum starting at $25 per month.
+Family plans are $270 per year for up to three students, and private tutoring prices are available upon request.
 Free trials are available for both self-guided learning and private tutoring.